Bourkekev/ms2-tourism-map/README.md

 Each page would be designed and developed for mobile first, so the layout in that small screen is very important.

 I created a [couple of sketches](assets/design/wireframes/notes-sketch-ideas.jpg) for my note taking section and got some inspiration for this from the likes of EverNote, and for my weather widget from various phone apps.
+I had thought about making the notepad look like a real notepad with lines and spiral binding, but decided it was a bit of a dated style and wanted a cleaner look anyway.

 ![Examples of weather and notes apps](assets/design/weather-note-apps.jpg "Examples of weather and notes apps").